The views expressed by the host on this program, now documented to be almost always right, 99.6% of the time.

 And it's one of those things people don't take for granted.

-Every speech these days is captured on video or audio, or the words are transcribed for for others to read.
+Every speech these days is captured on video or audio, or the words are transcribed for others to read.

-The great speeches get replayed or reprinted time after time, like the Gettysburg Address of Lincoln, for example.
+Great speeches get replayed or reprinted time after time, like the Gettysburg Address of Lincoln, for example.

-The scholars at Hillsdale, led by their brilliant president, Dr. Larry Arne, with two N's, determine which speeches given recently have the greatest impact.
+The scholars at Hillsdale, led by their brilliant president, Dr. Larry Arne, it's with two N's, determine which speeches given recently have the greatest impact.

-They know what goes into the making of a great speech too at Hillsdale.
+They know what goes into the making of a great speech, too, at Hillsdale.

 It's a college with a culture that's all about public debate and thinking out loud, and they will give you imprimus with no strings attached.